sensorbee/docs/source/preface.rst

 Website

-    TODO
+    `<http://sensorbee.io/>`_ has general information of SensorBee.

 github

-    The `sensorbee <https://github.com/sensorbee>`_ organization has the core source code of SensorBee and its plugins.
+    The `sensorbee <https://github.com/sensorbee>`_ organization has the core source code of SensorBee and its official plugins.

 Godoc